 Just as egregiously, Cheever totally misrepresents Alcott’s relationship with Henry James and basically gives Alcott credit for more books of his than you can imagine.
 Without her, we apparently wouldn’t have The Portrait of a Lady, Daisy Miller, The Bostonians or any of his books with a young woman character.
 They were also fast friends, Cheever says, despite every James biography I’ve read which barely mentions Alcott–and Cheever doesn’t offer any proof of this supposed relationship.

 Why did I keep reading?
 Morbid curiosity.
-That’s right: I couldn’t believe how badly written, researched, and edited a book by a well-known author could be.
+That’s right: I couldn’t believe how badly written, badly researched, and badly edited a book by a well-known author could be.
 In the end, it had a kind of freakish charm.
+This tripe got published.

 Lev Raphael books is the author of The Edith Wharton Murders and 24 other books of fiction and non-fiction.